 I can assure you that if you read the comment sections of articles about pro-life/pro-family groups condemning Trump’s statement – you readily see that the wicked see the inconsistency.

-Americans United for Life – like National Right to Life and most pro-life/pro-family organizations in America – is an organization who has enriched itself off the bloody backs of the murdered preborn for decades by promoting their endless incremental laws against abortion – while at the same time attacking Personhood Amendments or any legislation that could simply bring an end to the killing immediately.
+Americans United for Life – like National Right to Life and most pro-life/pro-family organizations in America – is an organization who has enriched itself off the bloody backs of the murdered preborn for decades by promoting their endless incremental laws against abortion – while at the same time attacking bills of interposition/abolition or any legislation that could simply bring an end to the killing immediately.